Upland, California: Transportation

 Upland is home to Cable Airport, the world's largest family-owned, public use, general aviation airport.
 Nearby Ontario International Airport and more distant Los Angeles International Airport offer commercial flights.

 Upland is served by the Metrolink commuter rail system on the San Bernardino Line.
 Metrolink's San Bernardino Line runs from Los Angeles Union Station to San Bernardino.
 The line was built in 1887 by the Atchison, Topeka and Santa Fe Railway.
 AT&SF ceased passenger operations in the late 1960s, but Metrolink acquired the railroad tracks in 1992 and resumed passenger transportation.
 The Upland Metrolink Station is located at the site of the AT&SF station built in 1937.
 The 1937 station house is currently used by a retail store, but the rail platform is used for Metrolink operations.
 The Burlington Northern Santa Fe Railway continues to operate rail freight on the line.

-Euclid Avenue is part of California Highway 83, a north–south routh that connects to Ontario and Chino to the south.
+Euclid Avenue is part of California Highway 83, a north–south route that connects to Ontario and Chino to the south.
 Foothill Boulevard is part of California Highway 66, an east–west route that was formerly part of U.S. Route 66.

 Bus service in Upland is provided by Omnitrans.

 Interstate 10 runs along Upland's boundary with Ontario, and connects Upland with Los Angeles to the west and San Bernardino the east.
 The east–west running State Route 210 (future Interstate 210) runs through the northern part of Upland, connecting to Pasadena to the west and San Bernardino to the east.